Build and Deploy#

 This architecture provides:

-• Caddy - Reverse proxy with automatic HTTPS
+• nginx - Reverse proxy with IoT-compatible TLS record sizing

 • Podman - Container runtime (rootless)